- Base elevation: 270 m

 - International flight: Tokyo & Sapporo

-Perfectly spaced out trees in Silver Birch forests allow you to effortlessly float through powder snow and continue skiing during snow storms.
+Perfectly spaced trees of Silver Birch allow you to effortlessly float through powder snow and continue skiing during major snow storms.
 The tree skiing in Japan is rated as some of the best of its kind in the world.

 Off The Beaten Track